When is Red Nose Day on TV? Everything you need to know about Comic Relief 2019

 — emma freud 🔴 (@emmafreud) December 13, 2018

-Four Weddings and a Funeral’s sequel – titled One Red Nose Day and a Wedding – filmed late last year and saw the likes of Hugh Grant, Andie MacDowell, Anna Chancellor and Kristin Scott Thomas reprise their roles.
+Four Weddings and a Funeral’s sequel – titled One Red Nose Day and a Wedding – filmed late last year and saw the likes of Hugh Grant, Andie MacDowell, Anna Chancellor and Kristin Scott Thomas reprise their roles; the first-look image for the 12-minute Four Weddings sequel features most of the original main cast, including Rowan Atkinson’s bumbling vicar.
 They will be joined by a mystery bride who will take centre stage at the titular wedding, plus a host of famous guests including Lily James and Susanna Reid.

 Which famous contestants will appear on Comic Relief’s Celebrity Apprentice?